-- WHY SHOULD SPECIAL ATTENTION TO INTELLECTUAL PROPERTY BE GIVEN IN OEM AGREEMENTS?
+- WHY DO INTELLECTUAL PROPERTY ISSUES CALL FOR SPECIAL ATTENTION IN OEM AGREEMENTS?

-Patents, trademarks, copyrights, know-how and trade secrets will be used by the manufacturing company to manufacture your products, and those intellectual property rights shall be carefully granted through license agreements.
-Indeed, you want to ensure that the manufacturer does not sell your products behind your back under your trademarks, nor do they copy or steal your tooling.
+Patents, trademarks, copyrights, know-how, and trade secrets will be used by the manufacturing company to manufacture your products, and those intellectual property rights shall be carefully granted through license agreements.
+You will want to make sure that the manufacturers neither sell your products behind your back under your trademarks nor copy or steal your tooling.

-- WHAT SHOULD BE PROTECTED UNDER INTELLECTUAL PROPERTY CLAUSES?
+- SHOULD BE PROTECTED UNDER INTELLECTUAL PROPERTY CLAUSES?

-Molds and tooling are essential because without them you cannot make the products immediately with another manufacturer if necessary.
+Molds and tooling are essential because you cannot make the products immediately with another manufacturer without them, if necessary.
 Protecting your ownership and intellectual property can help to avoid dramatic situations where the manufacturer uses the molds and tooling to hold you hostage.
-A detailed list of all of your molds and tooling shall be accounted for in the OEM in order to assert your ownership.
-A list of liquidated damages shall also be included in the OEM in case the molds and tooling are not returned by the manufacturer.
+A detailed list of all of your molds and tooling shall be accounted for in the OEM agreement in order to assert your ownership.
+A list of liquidated damages shall also be included in the OEM agreement in case the molds and tooling are not returned by the manufacturer.

-Registrations of trademarks, patents or copyrights can prevent the export of counterfeited goods and can prevent a competitor from registering your intellectual property.
-It is common that a trademark license agreement is signed separately from the OEM agreement.
+Registrations of trademarks, patents, or copyrights can prevent the export of counterfeited goods and can preclude a competitor from registering your intellectual property.
+It is common for a trademark license agreement to be signed separately from the OEM agreement.